 But she never added wine to her sauce and I feel like it needs a little bit of that kick.
 I also add in some bone broth for a bit more flavor and added health benefits.

 One of the many benefits of being a blogger, we create these types of projects just so that we can share them with all of our virtual friends.
 And then our husbands also get to enjoy all of the yummy creations we make.

 - 1/4 cup of good olive oil, plus a little more for the pan.
 Here’s my favorite.

 - 2 large cans of crushed tomatoes (28 oz)

 - 2 small cans of tomato paste (6 oz)

 - 2 teaspoons of salt

-- ½ cup of red wine (I like a sweet red wine for this sauce – something like a Lambrusco would be good)
+- 1/2 cup of red wine (I like a sweet red wine for this pasta sauce.
+Something like a good Lambrusco would work)

 - 1 pound of ground beef, browned and drained

-- Turn slow cooker to high and drizzle a little bit of olive oil to coat the bottom.
+Turn the slow cooker on to high and drizzle with a little bit of olive oil to coat the bottom.

-- Add in chopped onion and sliced garlic.
-Allow to cook until translucent, approximately 15 minutes and time will vary depending on your slow cooker.
+Add in chopped onion and sliced garlic.
+Allow to cook until translucent, approximately 15 minute and time will vary depending on your slow cooker.
 Check on it and stir periodically.
-You can cook this on a stove top a lot faster, but I wanted to save myself some dishes.
+You can cook this on a stove top a lot faster, but I wanted to save myself any extra dishes.

-- Add in remaining ingredients.
-And turn slow cooker to low; allow to simmer for about 6-8 hours.
+Add in remaining ingredients.
+Turn slow cooker down to low, allow to simmer for about 6-8 hours.

-- Serve over your favorite pasta or for a low carb option, over spaghetti squash.
-Tonight, I’m using some of the sauce for a delicious lasagna.
+Serve over your favorite pasta or for a low carb option, over spaghetti squash.
+Tonight, I’m using some of this sauce for a delicious lasagna.

-This recipe makes a huge batch for storage.
-It freezes and cans well.
+This recipe makes a huge batch for storage, it also freezes and cans really well.